SeanAbstract/gatsby-starter-netlify-cms/src/pages/faq/index.md

   - categoryTitle: About Snowball
     questions:
       - answer: >-
           - The security of your funds is our priority.
-Snowball Securities is operated by SNB Finance Holding Ltd, a registered financial service provider in New Zealand.
+Snowball is operated by SNB Finance Holding Ltd, a registered financial service provider in New Zealand.
 The execution brokers that we employ are the top peers and the most trustable in the industry.

           - You will be able to trade a variety of financial securities on multi